d9w/TFCGP/README.md

-# TfCGP
+# TFCGP
-CGP in Tensorflow
+CGP in TensorFlow